TigerFusion/TigerEngine/README.md

 	printf(“%s\n”, TIGStringOutput(theString));
 TIGStringEndStack(NULL);
 ```
 Check out the main.c file for a list of functions with comprehensive examples.
+Also make sure to comment out #define TIG_DEBUG in the TigerEngine.h when deploying an application.

-Also check out our website at: www.solarfusionsoftware.com
+Check out our website at: www.solarfusionsoftware.com

 If you use the Tiger Engine let us know on our website so we can let others know.